Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem.md

 #### Description

-Method; converts a symbol item in the library to a compiled movie clip.
+Method; Converts a symbol item in the library to a compiled movie clip.

 #### Example